andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 Whether we want to run code synchronously or asynchronously will depend on what we're trying to do.

-There are times when we want things to load and happen right away.
-But if we're running a computationally expensive operation like querying a database (which are usually implemented as asynchronous function and provided by the Runtime Environment) and using the results to populate templates it is better to push this off the main thread and complete the task asynchronously.
+There are times when we want things to load and happen right away but if we're running a computationally expensive operation like querying a database (which is usually implemented as asynchronous function provided by the Runtime Environment) and using the results to populate templates it is better to push this off the main thread and complete the task asynchronously.

 ---